-Blue Jelly Beans Plant (Sedum pachyphyllum) Care Indoors, Propagation, Problems and Solutions
+Blue Jelly Beans Plant (Sedum pachyphyllum) Care Indoors, Propagation, Problems & Solutions

-Blue Jelly Beans Plant (Sedum pachyphyllum) prefers bright light to full sunlight, average warmth, moderate hmidity and moderately moist, rich, loose, free-draining soil coupled with monthly feeding in the growing season.
+Blue Jelly Beans Plant (Sedum pachyphyllum) prefers bright light to full sunlight, average warmth and hmidity, and moderately moist, rich, free-draining soil coupled with monthly feeding in the growing season.

 Blue Jelly Beans Plant, Sedum pachyphyllum